-Often the oppression of our own ability to act, is because of our own self-perspective, most of us tend to be crueler to ourselves than to others, because we often fear error in ourselves more than others.
-We can escape this cycle of destruction if we understand that the oppression we feel, is often the Mind being told by the ego to change perspectives from solution to fear.
-However, we can identitfy oppression as the viral programing of indoctrination and dogma, and choose to act rather than react.
-By catching the ego in its "slave programing" tricks , we can avoid an emotional imprisonment.
-Hence it behooves one to remember that it's better to pop a balloon, than an over pressurized steam boiler.
-Therefore, stop oppressing our emotional energy and establish a safety pressure relise valve, such as yoga or meditation.
-I also find that by repeating the "Truth about Self"-the Trestle Board" releases emotional bonds.
+Often we oppress our own ability to act, which is because of our own self-perspective, most of us tend to be crueler to ourselves than to others, because we often fear error in ourselves more than others we fail to act when action is called for.
+We can escape this cycle of destruction if we understand that the oppression we feel, is often the Mind being told by the ego to change perspectives from making a solution to fearing the problem instead.
+This is because the ego is survival orientated and fears change and above all, risk.
+However, we can identitfy oppression as the viral programing of indoctrination and dogma, and choose to act rather (will) than react (subconscious programing).
+By catching the ego in its "slave programing" tricks , we can avoid an emotional imprisonment of our spirit serving the body's limits .
+Hence it behooves one to remember that it's better to pop a small balloon, than an over pressurized steam boiler.
+Therefore, stop oppressing our emotional energy and establish a safety pressure relise valve, such as yoga or meditation or even physical exercise.
+I also find that by daily repeating the "Truth about Self-the Trestle Board" releases "knee jerk" emotional bonds.

 Rider-Waite-Smith-10 of Wands

-When the 10 of Wands is thrown during a Divination, the Querent may experience: Ill dignified by surrounding cards, its normal appearance implies:
+When the 10 of Wands is thrown during a Divination, but is ill dignified by the surrounding cards (Thoth) or upright (Haindl) the Querent may experience:

 - Cruelty and malice towards others.

 - OppressionInjustice and over-bearing strength being applied for selfish and material ends.